 Luckily, we have created a list of important adoption terms and their definitions.
 This list will help clarify some of the things you will hear throughout your adoption journey!

 In an adoption, a single person or a couple, who are not a child’s biological parents, will legally become the child’s parent.

-The term “expectant parent” is used prior to the baby’s birth.
-Sometimes, there are two expectant parents, an expectant mom and an expectant dad.
+The term “expectant parent” is used before the baby’s birth.
+Sometimes, there are two expectant parents: an expectant mom and an expectant dad.

 A birth parent is a parent who has placed a child for adoption.
 Before the baby is born, people sometimes use the term “expectant parent” or the term “birth parent” interchangeably.
-Birth parent, birth mother, and birth father are frequently used terms.
+Birthparent, birth mother, and birth father have frequently used terms.